OpenTermsArchive/engine/CONTRIBUTING.md

 }
 ```

+You can find examples in the `services` folder.

 ### Document type

-For the `<document type>` key, you will have to use one of those listed in `/src/types.js`.
-Each document type is characterised along three dimensions of the contractual relationship, the `writer` of the contract, the targeted `audience` and the `object` of commitment.
+You can find the list of allowed values for the `<document type>` key in `/src/types.json`.

+The types might not always match the exact name given by the service provider.
+For example, some providers might call their document “Terms and Conditions” or “Terms of Use” instead of “Terms of Service”.
+The document type does not have to match the exact name, it only has to match the _commitment_ that is taken.

+> This model enables comparing documents across providers as long as they cover similar commitments, notwithstanding their given name.

+In order to guide usage and disambiguate synonyms, we characterise each document type along three dimensions of the commitment that is being taken in it:

+1. The `writer` of the document;
+2. the targeted `audience`;
+3. the `object` of the commitment.

-Document type declaration look like:
+A document type thus looks like:

 ```json
 {